TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/AccessControlOptions/Index.rst

 When a user creates new pages in TYPO3 CMS they will by default get the creating user as owner.
 The owner group will be set to the *first listed user group* configured for the users record (if any).
-These defaults can be changed through :ref:`Page TSconfig <t3tsconfig:pagetcemain-permissions-user-group>`.
+These defaults can be changed through :ref:`page TSconfig <t3tsconfig:pagetcemain-permissions-user-group>`.

 .. _access-options-user-tsconfig: